 - You will need to come to the UK for the practicum;

 - It costs £475 (plus VAT or VATMOSS if applicable) for 1.5 days of high quality practical plus all online content, assessments and certification.
-Flexible payment options are available.

 As a result of COVID 19 and its effects on everyone, we have reviewed our educational strategy.
-This means that the Level II pathway, will be delivered online and (where applicable) via dual modality (with practicums).
+This means that the Level Two pathway, will be delivered online and (where applicable) via dual modality (with practicums).
 Under the new format, students may apply to one module at a time or they can study the online elements of all compulsory elements and then come to the UK for one consolidated practicum, which would run over 2 weeks plus two days with two weekends in between for respite and revision.
 This radically reduces flight costs for international students.
-Successful completion of the compulsory Level II pathway leads to a Diploma in Osteopathic Approach to the Equine Patient, internally validated by the ESO.